 When it comes to walking and running, I loved the auto-detection mode.
 While Fitbit watches do the same, Verge takes it one step ahead.
 If you keep walking for more than five to seven minutes, it will prompt you.
 If you confirm that you are indeed working out, it will kick start GPS and regular activity tracking along with it.
 And when you stop for a while, it prompts you again to stop it.
 It makes sure I never miss my GPS-based tracking!

 Accuracy, Step counting, and Workouts

-All the workouts went at par with Fitbit, including indoor cycling, elliptical exercise, and treadmill running.
-I had an advantage of looking at the third set of data which came from those workout machines.
+All the workouts went on par with Fitbit, including indoor cycling, elliptical exercise, and treadmill running.
+I had the advantage of looking at the third set of data that came from those workout machines.
 Both Fitbit and Verge calculated more distance and calories, and since the difference was same every day, this is where I put in my quote:

 None of the trackers can claim they are accurate.
 So you need to follow this thumb rule.
 If the error (ha!) is consistent, it still works.

 What I liked about Verge when it came to treadmill tracking is that you can adjust the distance after the workout is complete.
 You can change km on the watch to match what you see on the treadmill (if you want).

 Amazfit Verge can track sleep, and it worked well.
 It can track deep sleep, light sleep, how many minutes it took you to get to sleep and so on.
 I suffer for partial sleep apnea and looking at my stats at Fitbit; the data was reasonably similar.
 The same applies to resting-HR data as well.

 The watch can store a lot of data, and it can also help you analyze the data right on the clock.
 I call it device-based approach and is useful if you want to examine your workout without syncing with the app instantly.
 Sometimes it could be overwhelming, and this is where the app comes into the picture.
 It can show you everything the watch can, just on a bigger screen.